himorin/editor-collab/input-explainer.md

   // Ignore the event if we are already dragging if (activeDragInteraction)
     return;

-  // Ignore the event if this input source is not capable of tracking. if (!event.inputSource.gripSpace)
-     return;

   let targetRayPose = event.frame.getPose(event.inputSource.targetRaySpace, xrReferenceSpace);
-  let gripPose = event.frame.getPose(event.inputSource.gripSpace, xrReferenceSpace);

   // Use the input source target ray to find a draggable object in the scene let hitResult = scene.hitTest(new XRRay(targetRayPose.transform));
   if (hitResult && hitResult.draggable) {
-    // Use the gripPose position to drag the intersected object, rather than the target ray. activeDragInteraction = {
+    // Use the targetRayPose position to drag the intersected object. activeDragInteraction = {
       target: hitResult,
       targetStartPosition: hitResult.position,
       inputSource: event.inputSource,
-      inputSourceStartPosition: gripPose.transform.position;
+      inputSourceStartPosition: targetRayPose.transform.position;
     };
   }
 }